robertwmartin/foundry-config/modules/ChatPortrait.md

 These settings aim to **maximize readability and clarity**, especially in games with mixed in-character and out-of-character chat.

+Two additional screenshots are inclued in the repo to show of applying the config changes to this module.
+These are used in the "Did You Know #1" documentation
+	- ./ChatCardClean.png
+    - ./ChatCardDefault.png

 ## Maintenance & Relevance

 - ⚠️ **Not yet updated for Foundry V13** — monitor closely before upgrading